-The Osechi (Japanese New Year’s food) menu is about preserving traditional recipes and celebrating the essence of food.
-Whether it’s for prosperity or good health, every dish plays a role in welcoming the new year.
-You’ll find simmered dishes such as Nishime (煮しめ) or sometimes called Chikuzenni (筑前煮), being served for its many auspicious significance.
+The menu for Osechi Ryori (Japanese New Year cuisine) is all about preserving traditional recipes and celebrating the auspicious occasion.
+Every dish plays a role in wishing for prosperity and good health in the new year, with the simmered stew called nishime (煮しめ) or Chikuzenni (筑前煮) served for its auspicious significance.

 Table of Contents